 The Povolny Lecture Series, named in honor of long-time Lawrence government professor Mojmir Povolny, who passed away in August, promotes interest and discussion on issues of moral significance and ethical dimensions.

 Lawrence University, "Impending Change in Chinese Leadership Focus of Lawrence University International Lecture Series" (2012).
 Press Releases.
-Paper 415.
+415.